seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part10-Student-Aware.md

 ---

+# What We Just Built

+Markly now has **memory across time**.

+It can:

+* Track student progress
+* Detect recurring mistakes
+* Compare performance across submissions
+* Provide longitudinal feedback
+* Personalize grading contextually

+---

 # Why This Is a Major Upgrade

-We’ve now crossed an important threshold:

-### Before
+### Before (Stateless System)

-* Stateless grading
-* No memory
-* Each assignment independent
+* Each assignment is isolated
+* No continuity
+* No learning trajectory

-### Now
+### Now (Stateful System)

 * Persistent student profiles
-* Performance tracking
-* Context-aware feedback
+* History-aware feedback
-* Progress-based evaluation
+* Progress tracking
+* Early form of “educational intelligence”

 ---

-# What’s Next
+# What This Enables Next

-At this point, Markly is no longer just a tool.

-It is becoming a **system**.
+This is where Markly starts behaving like a real pedagogical system.

-But there is still one final limitation:
+But there is still a missing layer:

-> It still trusts the AI completely.
+> The system currently **trusts the AI completely**

-There is no verification layer.

-No consistency checks.
+There is:

-No rubric enforcement.
+* No rubric enforcement

-In the final instalment, we will build a **grading validator layer** that reviews AI output, enforces structured rubrics, and ensures consistent scoring across all subjects—bringing Markly from a useful assistant to a reliable assessment system suitable for real educational environments.
+* No scoring validation
+* No consistency checks across students

+In the next stage, we will build a:

+> **Grading Validator Layer**

+This will enforce structure, reliability, and consistency—turning Markly from a helpful assistant into a **trustworthy assessment system**.